Flexity Outlook (Toronto): Delivery problems

 In December 2014, Bombardier was behind schedule in delivering new vehicles.
 By mid-December, Bombardier should have delivered 43 vehicles but had only delivered three.
 Seven new vehicles should have been delivered in 2013.
-TTC CEO Andy Byford had warned Bombardier that he would insist that they meet the final schedule of all vehicles in time for new streetcars to replace the old fleet by 2019, or he would impose the penalty clauses in the delivery contract.
+TTC CEO Andy Byford had warned Bombardier that he would insist that they meet the final schedule of all vehicles in time for new streetcars to replace the old fleet by 2019, or he would impose penalty clauses in the delivery contract.
 One additional vehicle was expected to be delivered before the end of the year.

 In January 2015, the Leslie Barns facility for the new vehicles was expected to be almost empty when it opened in 2015, as Bombardier had fallen so far behind in delivery.
 In February 2015, TTC chair Josh Colle said Bombardier had agreed to deliver vehicles more frequently, and he expected a total of 30 vehicles to be delivered by the end of 2015.
 That goal was only achieved one year later at the end of 2016.
-According to the original plan, Bombardier was to have delivered 73 Flexity streetcars by the end of 2015.
+According to the original plan, Bombardier was to have delivered 73 Flexity Outlook streetcars by the end of 2015.

 By mid-October 2015, Bombardier admitted it had another production problem at its Ciudad Sahagún plant in Mexico, the same one responsible for faulty under-frames and sides on the new streetcars.
 The new problem is the "crimping of electrical connectors" causing new production and delivery delays.
 To correct the crimping issue, Bombardier has to effectively check 20,000 wires per vehicle requiring about 13 to 16 extra shifts per vehicle.
 Bombardier hopes to make up for the delay in 2016, when it would produce one streetcar every five days.
 Welding at the Ciudad Sahagún plant was also causing production problems.
 There was an inadequate knowledge transfer from German staff.
 Until 2016, there was also a high turnover of Mexican welders because of better-paying jobs elsewhere.
 To address the problem, Bombardier had to hire more expertise and strive to retain plant staff.
-Six welding techniques were originally used to build Flexity components, but this was later reduced to two to simplify production.
+Six welding techniques were originally used to build Flexity Outlook components, but this was later reduced to two to simplify production.